The Retreat That Reminded Me How to Breathe Again

 These weren’t extras—they were anchors.
 Gentle practices that helped me ground, breathe, and reconnect with myself at a pace that felt natural.

-But honestly, I wasn’t thinking about metrics—I was thinking, this feels like the first time I’ve truly slowed down in years.
+I knew that practices like these are shown to reduce stress and support overall well-being, but honestly, I wasn’t thinking about that—I was just thinking, this feels like the first time I’ve truly slowed down in years.
 I wasn’t looking for a breakthrough—I just needed a soft place to land.

 Bodywork That Met Me Where I Was